yaoppeng/U-Net_v2/README.md

     seg_outs[i] = F.interpolate(o, scale_factor=4, mode='bilinear')
 ```

-By doing this, you are using all the resoltion results rather than the 4× downsampled ones.
+By doing this, you are using all the resolution results rather than the 4× downsampled ones.

 The following code snippet shows how to use `U-Net v2` in training and testing.